build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ## Conclusion

 Congratulations!
-You have completed the Break a Monolithic Application into Microservices tutorial.
+You have completed the tutorial.
 You learned how to run a monolithic application in a Docker container.
 You deployed the same application as microservices, and then switched the traffic to the microservices without incurring downtime.

 ### Learn more